LEARNAcademy/syllabus/js_beginning/03js_functions.md

 1. Write a function called marco that returns "polo".

-2. Write a function called greeting that takes a name as an argument and returns 'welcome <person's name here>''
+2. Write a function called greeting that takes a name as an argument and returns "Welcome, <person's name here>!"

 3. Write a function called oddOrEven that takes an number as an argument and returns whether the number is odd or even.